alpapanau/RLFD/README.md

 This project implements a Reinforcement Learning-based approach for detecting anomalies in sequential data, such as financial transactions.
 It uses a Deep Q-Network (DQN) with an LSTM or Transformer backend to learn a policy for classifying transactions as normal or fraudulent.

-The project features a two-stage workflow:
+The project features two alternative training workflows:
-1.  **Main Training:** A robust Reinforcement Learning agent is trained on the full dataset.
+1.  **Main Training:** A single, global Reinforcement Learning agent is trained on the entire dataset.
 The best-performing model based on validation metrics is saved.
-2.  **Targeted Fine-Tuning:** The saved model is reloaded and fine-tuned on a small, curated set of the most "uncertain" examples, allowing it to specialize in difficult edge cases.
+2.  **Clustered Training:** This workflow first groups transactions into behavioral clusters and then trains a specialized agent for each cluster.

 ## Project Structure